Home Health Taking Antibiotics Safely

 Generic pills in RX bottle

-These medicines come in capsules, chewable tablets, powders for liquid suspension, intravenous formulations, creams and ointments.
-Most are available only by prescription, though some topical creams and ointments may be available over-the-counter.
+Antibiotics are medications that treat bacterial infections.
+They come in capsules, chewable tablets, powders for liquid suspension, intravenous formulations, creams and ointments.
+Most are available only by prescription, though some topical creams and ointments may be available over the counter.

 Common uses for antibiotics include: